 Assisted procreation, as any other medical treatment, requires that you rely on the professionalism of the doctors and staff of the clinic you choose.
 Obviously, each clinic is different.
 Get now your Fertility Report, which will select several clinics for you out of the pool of clinics that meet our strict quality criteria.
 Moreover, it will offer you a comparison between the fees and conditions each clinic offers in order for you to make a well informed choice.

-In case too severe abnormalities are found through a semen analysis, such as azoospermia or cryptozoospermia, your doctor may ask you to do a blood test to check your hormone levels and try to find the cause of low sperm quality.
-Sometimes, sperm quality can be enhanced with a hormone treatment.
+In case that severe abnormalities are found through a semen analysis, such as azoospermia or cryptozoospermia, your doctor may ask you to do a blood test to check your hormone levels and try to find the cause of the poor sperm quality.
+Sometimes, sperm quality can be improveds with a hormone treatment.

 According to Valeria Sotelo, MD: